An audiovisual and contextual approach for categorical and continuous emotion recognition in-the-wild: Experimental Results

 Tables \ref{tab:expr} and \ref{tab:va} present our results on the Aff-Wild2 validation set, for the Expression and Valence-Arousal sub-challenges respectively, together with a performance comparison with the baseline and top entries from last year's ABAW competition \cite{kollias2020analysing}.

-\textit{F} denotes a visual branch trained only using the cropped face in the input video, while \textit{BCF} denotes the visual branch that incorporates both bodily as well as contextual features, as seen in Figure~\ref{fig:overview}. \textit{Audio} denotes the results of the aural branch.
-In both tables we also include the results of weighted average ensembling for all different combinations of \textit{F}, \textit{BCF}, and \textit{Audio}.
-We readily see that including the body and the context as additional information results in a performance boost (especially in the case of the Expression sub-challenge).
-Furthermore, fusion of any two methods results in heightened performance, when compared to the single branches.
-Finally, in both Tables, the fusion of all three different models results in the best score (\textbf{0.592} for the Expression sub-challenge and \textbf{0.502} for the VA sub-challenge).
+The letter \textit{F} denotes a visual branch trained using only the cropped face in the input video, while \textit{BCF} denotes the visual branch that incorporates both bodily as well as contextual features, as seen in Figure~\ref{fig:overview}. \textit{Audio} denotes the results of the aural branch.
+In both tables we also include the results of the weighted average late score fusion among all different combinations of \textit{F}, \textit{BCF}, and \textit{Audio}.
+We readily see that including the body and the context as additional, supplementary information results in a significant performance boost, especially in the case of the Expression sub-challenge.
+Furthermore, the fusion of any two methods results in increased performance, when compared to the single branches. \mbox{Finally}, in both Tables, the fusion of all three different models results in the best scores, i.e. \textbf{0.592} for the Expression sub-challenge and \textbf{0.502} for the VA sub-challenge, on the basis of the Aff-Wild2 validation set.